softvis-research/SSP2020/README.md

+# SSP2020
-# Reproduction package for the paper "Graph-Based Performance Analysis at System- and Application-Level".
+## Reproduction package for the paper "Graph-Based Performance Analysis at System- and Application-Level"

 Please, click on the binder badge to start the mybinder environment.
 Then you can run the jupyter notebooks (1.
 Performance analysis at application-level.ipynb and 2.
 Performance analysis at system-level.ipynb) and replicate the analyses.